-Attention: During the first part of 2020, only the DAM nodes will have Extoll interconnect, while the CM and the ESB nodes will be connected via Infiniband.
-This will change later during the course of the project (expected Summer 2020), when the ESB will be equipped with Extoll connectivity (Infiniband will be removed from the ESB and left only for the CM).
+Attention: During the first part of 2020, only the DAM nodes will have Extoll interconnect (and only the nodes belonging to the deep-dam-ext partition will have Extoll active), while the CM and the ESB nodes will be connected via Infiniband.
+This will change later during the course of the project (expected end of Summer 2020), when the ESB will be equipped with Extoll connectivity (Infiniband will be removed from the ESB and left only for the CM).